zeljkoobrenovic/grounded-architecture/_posts/2022-03-01-grounded-architecture.markdown

 The **[Operating Model](operating-model)** ties everything together.
 It introduces **structures, routines, and roles** that connect people, data, and decisions into a **cohesive, collaborative, and impact-driven practice**.
 We will explore this in a dedicated section later in the book.

-Now that we have completed a high-level overview of the Grounded Architecture framework, let’s dive deeper into each of its elements and see how they come to life in practice.
+With that high-level overview in place, we can now look at each element in more detail and examine how it works in practice.
+The next chapters unpack the mechanics behind this model: how to create usable data, how to build the right collaborative networks, and how to establish an operating model that reinforces both.